-This disused dockyard in Newham, East London, is set to benefit from the redevelopment of the area into a new Asian Business Port, serving as a third business district for the capital.
-The client envisions a 35 acre hub for Asian companies in the city, and an opportunity for interaction between many international businesses in one dedicated location.
+This disused dockyard in East London is set to benefit from the redevelopment of the area into a new Asian Business Port, serving as a third business district for the capital.
+The client envisions a 35-acre hub for Asian companies in the city, and an opportunity for interaction between many international businesses in one dedicated location.

-Masterplan to develop old docklands close to the City of London into a brand new business district
+Masterplan to develop old docklands close to London City Airport into a brand new business district.

-ABP signed a deal with the GLA to purchase this land on the historical east-end waterfront, famous for its links with trade and commerce, based on the current masterplan by Farrells Architects.
+Client ABP signed a deal with the Greater London Authority to purchase this land on the historical east-end waterfront, famous for its links with trade and commerce, based on the current masterplan by architects Farrells.
 When complete, the development will be home to more than 303,000 m² of office space, and associated amenities will be set within walking distance.
-The site is conveniently close to London City Airport, the ExCel Centre and the Emirates cable car; already excellent local transport links will also be improved.
+The site is conveniently close to London City Airport, the ExCeL centre and the Emirates cable car; already excellent local transport links will also be improved.

 Phase 1 of the project incorporates over 133,000 m² of development, comprising commercial space alongside retail and leisure amenities, together with landscaping and public spaces.
 The scheme is primed to offer a wide spectrum of office typologies, with smaller flexible spaces along the waterfront and taller buildings behind.
 The client teamed up with a further three architects in the design to form a variety of individual blocks to suit the needs of a range of prospective buyers.
 Standardisation of design is paramount in providing highly efficient, economical structures which will maximise the site’s potential for profit.